Old Spice

-Old Spice is an American brand of male grooming products encompassing aftershaves, deodorants and antiperspirants, shampoos, body washes, and soaps.
+Old Spice is an American brand offering male grooming products including aftershaves, deodorants and antiperspirants, shampoos, body washes, shaving cream, and soaps.
 It is manufactured by Procter & Gamble.

 Old Spice was launched as Early American Old Spice by William Lightfoot Schultz's soap and toiletries company, Shulton Inc., in 1937.
 It was first targeted to women, with the men's product being released before Christmas at the end of 1937.

 History

-Old Spice products were originally manufactured by the Shulton Company, founded in 1934 by William Lightfoot Schultz.
-A buyer at Bullock's in Los Angeles made Schultz aware of the emerging popularity of colonial-American style furniture, a trend spurred by the then-recent opening of Colonial Williamsburg.
-Shultz reasoned that an Early Americana-themed cosmetics line might also find favor.
+Old Spice products were originally manufactured by the Shulton Company, founded in 1937 by William Lightfoot Schultz.
+A buyer at Bullock's in Los Angeles made Schultz aware of the emerging popularity of colonial American–style furniture, a trend spurred by the then-recent opening of Colonial Williamsburg.
+Shultz reasoned that an Early Americana–themed cosmetics line might also find favor.
 The Metropolitan Museum of Art in New York collection of early American objects provided a source of inspiration for packaging design; for the fragrance, Schultz was inspired by his mother's potpourri, and as a result, the first Old Spice product in 1937 was a woman's scent called Early American Old Spice.
 The product was received well and therefore was followed by Old Spice for men in 1938.

 The men's products included shaving soap and aftershave lotion, marketed with a nautical theme.
 Sailing ships in particular were used for the brand's packaging.
 The original ships used on the packaging were the Grand Turk and the Friendship.
 Other ships used on Old Spice packaging include the John Wesley, Salem, Birmingham, Maria Teresa, Propontis, Recovery, Sooloo, Star of the West, Constitution, Java, United States, and Hamilton.

 In the 1970s, Old Spice shifted from being a shaving brand to a fragrance brand by introducing signature scents like Old Spice Burley.

 In June 1990, Procter & Gamble purchased the Old Spice fragrances, skincare and antiperspirant & deodorant brands from the Shulton Company.
+The sailing ship was replaced by a sailboat.
+The glass bottles of eau de toilette and after shave had a plastic button as a cap.
+Its color was changed from light gray to white in 1992.

 Throughout the 2000s, Procter & Gamble introduced many forms of deodorant, body washes, and body sprays in several scents under the Old Spice name.

 In early 2008, the original Old Spice scent was repackaged as "Classic Scent", both in the aftershave and cologne versions.
 The white glass bottles gave way to plastic and the gray stoppers to red.
 Old Spice Classic shower gel was sold using the slogan "The original.
 If your grandfather hadn't worn it, you wouldn't exist."

 In January 2016, Procter & Gamble changed the scent of its Old Spice Classic After Shave.